a2stuff/a2d/.github/ISSUE_TEMPLATE/desktop-feature-request.md

 ---
 name: DeskTop feature request
-about: Suggest an idea for this project (ten words or less)
+about: Request an enhancement to the DeskTop app
-title: ''
+title: Title (ten words or less)
 labels: DeskTop, feature request
 assignees: ''